keircn/archium/README.md

+# Archium

-# Archium - Fast & Easy Package Management for Arch Linux
+*Fast & Easy Package Management for Arch Linux*

 Archium is a command-line tool for managing packages on Arch Linux.
 It provides a simple and intuitive interface for common package management tasks using `yay`, `paru`, or `pacman`.
 Archium is a faithful fork of [Archie](https://github.com/TuxForge/archie) by [Gurov](https://github.com/Gur0v).